Schustore/backend-coding-challenge/README.md

      "type": List<String> //required
     }
   ```
+     Details:
-     Description: This endpoint accepts 2 parameters.
-It creates a new sensor and adds it to the neo4j database.
-You can add as many sensor types to it as you'd like.
+    - Accepts 2 parameters, both are required.
+This creates a new sensor in the neo4j database.
+    - You can add as many types to the sensor as you wish upon creation.

 - http://localhost:8082/api/v1/sensors/assign

   Requestbody: